 - save money and time

 Step Two.
 Know your customers.
 What are they looking for?
-Be sure to understand what is the very most important benefits you customers are looking for before writing your headline and ad.
+Be sure to understand what is the very most important benefits your customers are looking for before writing your headline and ad.

 Step Three.
-Maneuver keywords into your PPC ad copy.
-Ads using exact keywords typically have a higher click through rate compared to ads that don’t.
+Maneuver keywords into your PPC ad copy for motivated sellers.
+Ads using exact keywords typically have a higher click-through rate compared to ads that don’t.
 This can also factor into higher quality scores.
 You might find terms like sell my house fast or we buy houses (city) are strong performers.
 You’ll want to work those into your ad.

 Step Four.
 Narrow your idea down to create a small ad that gets your point across.
 Rearrange words and use a thesaurus to create ad copy that doesn’t violate PPC guidelines.
 Write ads that offer specifics.
 Write precise ads that will potentially keep unqualified visitors from clicking your ad.
 Rather than writing in generic terms, be as specific as you can to create disqualifying PPC ad copy.
 This can save a lot of money while increasing conversions.
 Here’s a couple of ads that include keywords that draw in the crowd.